 The general arrangement with condo associations is that they will take care of maintenance for the common areas.
 But one association’s idea of routine maintenance may not be the same as another.
 Some condos may be pristine, while others are a lot rougher.
 Discuss how maintenance is handled with the association, because you don’t want to spend the next few years (or more) frustrated by the lack of maintenance.

-On the same line of thinking you should find out what is your responsibility and what fall on the condo association.
-For example some condo associations take full responsibility for things like a deck or patio maintenance.
+On the same line of thinking, you should find out what is your responsibility and what fall on the condo association.
+For example, some condo associations take full responsibility for things like a deck or patio maintenance.
 Other times this is not the case at all.
-Another grey area can include roofs and windows.
+Another gray area can include roofs and windows.
 These are obviously costly repair items that you will want to know who is responsible for, especially if they are nearing their life expectancy.

 Go Big For Resale Value

 From an investment standpoint also look at the appreciation potential between the two.
-If you can comfortable afford it going with a multiple bedroom unit may be a wiser choice from a re-sale and investment standpoint.
+If you can comfortably afford it, going with a multiple bedroom condo may be a wiser choice from a resale and investment standpoint.